simonw/db-to-sqlite/README.md

 CLI tool for exporting tables or queries from any SQL database to a SQLite file.

-This is in extremely early stages of development - very much a 0.1.

     Usage: db-to-sqlite [OPTIONS] PATH

-      Run a SQL query against any database and save the results to SQLite.
+      Load data from any database into SQLite.

       https://github.com/simonw/db-to-sqlite

     Options:
       --version          Show the version and exit.
       --connection TEXT  SQLAlchemy connection string  [required]
+      --all              Detect and copy all tables
-      --sql TEXT         SQL query to run  [required] --table TEXT       Name of SQLite table to save the results  [required] --pk TEXT          Optional column to use as a primary key --help             Show this message and exit.
+      --table TEXT       Name of table to save the results (and copy) --sql TEXT         Optional SQL query to run --pk TEXT          Optional column to use as a primary key --help             Show this message and exit.